Some people think you shouldn’t express opinions in business writing.

 Don’t Miss: 5 Costly Mistakes in Business Writing

-It’s OK to be a little controversial, but try to avoid doing so blindly.
+Even when you stick to industry-related subject matter, you’re still bound to run into a heated topic.
+While it’s OK to be a little controversial, try to avoid doing so blindly.

-If you’re going to write about something that’s debatable within your industry, do so on purpose.
+For instance, if you’re going to write about something that’s debatable within your industry, do it with purpose and intention.
 You don’t want to accidentally write something that receives a lot of criticism and pushback if that wasn’t your plan.

-Ask yourself: Who’s likely to disagree with this, and why?
+- Who’s likely to disagree with this and why?

 For example, Warren Buffett has been critical of the hedge fund industry in general.
-He believes that the average hedge fund charges high fees, while not providing enough return on investment.
-(Note that he’s not criticizing individual hedge funds or their managers.)
+He believes the average hedge fund charges high fees while not providing enough return on investment.
+(Take note: He’s not criticizing individual hedge funds or their managers.)

 Buffett even offered a famous public wager to back it up.
 This article sums up the bet:

 “In 2008, Warren Buffett issued a challenge to the hedge fund industry, which in his view charged exorbitant fees that the funds’ performances couldn’t justify.
-Protégé Partners LLC accepted, and the two parties placed a million-dollar bet.
-Buffett contended that, including fees, costs, and expenses, an S&P 500 index fund would outperform a hand-picked portfolio of hedge funds over the 10 years ending December 31, 2017.
-The bet pits two basic investing philosophies against each other: passive and active investing.”
+Protégé Partners LLC accepted, and the two parties placed a million-dollar bet. … Buffett’s ultimately successful contention was that, including fees, costs and expenses, an S&P 500 index fund would outperform a hand-picked portfolio of hedge funds over 10 years.
+The bet [pitted] two basic investing philosophies against each other: passive and active investing.”

-All of this has been great publicity for Buffett.
-Additionally, it helps investors make better decisions for their portfolios.
-And that’s exactly what you should be aiming for when expressing your opinions in business writing.
+All of this was great publicity for Buffett, who won the bet on December 31, 2017.
+Additionally, it helped investors make better decisions for their portfolios.
+And that’s exactly what you should aim for when expressing your opinions in business writing.